 Next, take the F train down to Fat Cat in the West Village, a cavernous underground playground for jazz musicians and table tennis enthusiasts.
 It’s the perfect venue for cheap beer and friendly competition accompanied by live jazz music as ping-pong balls clack against all surfaces.

 Stroll on the High Line

 Since the High Line opened in 2009, New Yorkers have flocked to this unique park situated on an abandoned elevated train track, basking in the views and lounging amid the wild vegetation.
 Before heading up the steel staircase on 14th and 9th Avenue, pick up a picnic at the new Gansevoort Market.
 You can get a crepe, lobster roll, Thai curry, or all of the above to eat as you watch the sun set over the Hudson.
 For dessert: a seasonally flavored People’s Pop.

 Get Down at the Up & Up

-Meander over the uneven cobblestone streets in the Meatpacking District toward Greenwich Village, taking in the converted warehouses and contemplating the nature of urban evolution.
+Meander over the uneven cobblestone streets of Manhattan’s Meatpacking District toward Greenwich Village, taking in the converted warehouses and contemplating the nature of urban evolution.
 Unpretentious speakeasy is not an oxymoron when it comes to Up & Up, a little bar located a few steps below street level.

 Washington Square Park

-And finally, stumble into Washington Square Park, a source of inspiration for everyone from Jane Jacobs to Harmony Korine, and continue your tête-à-tête until the sun rises.
+And finally, stumble into Washington Square Park, a source of inspiration for everyone from Jane Jacobs to Harmony Korine, and continue your tête-à-tête until the sun rises over beautiful Manhattan.